-In addition, it may surprise you to learn that UNEP's Governing Council does not have provision for universal membership of member states to date.
+In addition, it may surprise some to learn that UNEP's Governing Council does not have provision for universal membership of member states to date.

 A body with the kind of decision-making authority of a World Trade Organization or a specialized agency such as the World Health Organization could remedy this disconnect between ambition and reality.

 ?
 Equally, there is a need for an anchor institution to provide authoritative policy guidance to the MEAs in order to address fragmentation and build a far more strategic direction between all the distinct parts of the current environment corpus.

 A more authoritative and strengthened body could also get to grips with the issue of financing.
 Currently decisions over how funds allocated for the environment internationally are spent are often taken in parallel fora such as the Global Environment Facility.

 Meanwhile the lack of a central and anchoring policy framework is leading to increased costs, inefficient targeting of scarce financial resources and curtailed consequences for achieving sustainability.